estefijmiceli89/deep_origin/README.md

 # API Testing Automation with Cypress and TypeScript

-This project contains automated API tests for the DummyJSON Products API using Cypress and TypeScript.
+Automated API testing project for the DummyJSON Products API using Cypress and TypeScript.
+This project covers all CRUD operations with comprehensive test coverage including edge cases, performance testing, and data validation.

 ## Project Structure